Epyon616/nomancinema/README.md

 __NOTE__: This is by no means a production ready application (nor do I own a cinema for it to be used with).

+TODO:

+* Swap out backend app for originally built app using Sequelize (Once I figure out whey Docker isn't running the setup and migration scripts on first start up) - The backend application is currently a quickly thrown together piece to keep things moving.
+* Replace Vanilla CSS with Sass
+* Look at other ways to extend the application to demonstrate my skills further.